 A child is not to return to school until fever, diarrhea and/or vomiting have stopped for a full 24 hours, without the aid of medication.
-Prescribed antibiotic medications for infectious diseases are to be given for 24 hours prior to return.
+FCS follows guidance from the Department of Public Health regarding COVID-19 illnesses and exposures.